 The annual reviews are called, as a means of maintaining and monitoring progress.
-The LA, outside agencies, social workers as well as parents/Guardians are called to the annual reviews.
+The LEA, outside agencies, social workers as well as parents/carers are called to the annual reviews.
 If there has not been a recent annual review then one is usually held before a year.
-Emergency reviews are held for students experiencing problems with their current placement.
+Emergency reviews are held for students experiencing problems with there current placement.